andrew-shc/Cookie-Island/README.md

 # Cookie Island
 A 2D game based off Terraria and Minecraft.
-This game is a survival gameplay and no creative mode.
-This game will include a special mode
+It is a 2D sandbox game similar to Terreria.
+This game has two gameplay mode: survival and a special mode.

 ### Project Bulletin Board
-- Will add Collision (System 1.0)
+- Will add Collision System (1.0)

 ### Requirements
-- Only if you can run .exe file
+- If you can run .exe file

 ### How to run
-- Run the .exe file (debug)
+- Run the Cookie Island.exe file

 ### How to play
 - Press WASD to move